-Corruption trial for former Ohio House speaker enters closing arguments
+Corruption trial for former Ohio House Speaker enters closing arguments

 Much of his testimony featured his signature humor and charm, which some analysts believe was an attempt to court the jury.

-After taking Friday and Monday off, closing arguments began Tuesday in the case.
+After taking Friday and Monday off, closing arguments in the case began Tuesday.

 Singer said the bribery plan was hatched while Householder was in Washington, D.C. for President Trump’s January 2017 inauguration.
 Householder denies that the meetings took place, saying that he got pizza with his family instead of steak dinners with the utility company while in the capital.